 The choice of investment is endless when it comes to investing for Indian investors.
-One can choose from monthly, quarterly, half yearly, annual, and schemes that offer taxable and non-taxable returns.
+One can choose from monthly, quarterly, half-yearly, annual, and schemes that offer taxable and non-taxable returns.
 Regardless of this, it is essential to select the right investment plan to enjoy tax-free benefits.
-Tax-free bonds are helpful for high net worth investors.
+Tax-free bonds are helpful for high-net-worth investors.

-What are tax-free bonds?
+What are Tax-Free Bonds?

 A tax-free bond is an income certificate with a particular interest rate issued for a specific tenure.
 As the name suggests, the investor receives exempt from paying tax.
 In simple words, the investor, regardless of the income slab, does not have to pay any tax on the income earned in the form of interest from the bonds.
 A few of the public undertaking companies such as HUDCO, NHAI, IRFC, PFC, and Indian Renewable Energy Development Agency issue tax-free bonds.
 The tenure for these bonds varies between 10 and 20 years.
-The companies also list them on the stock exchanges to provide the chance for the investors to exit before completion of the tenure.
+The companies also list them on the stock exchanges to provide the chance for the investors to exit before the completion of the tenure.

 The interest acquired by the investor is immune from tax.
 However, the individual may not enjoy the tax benefit on the invested amount on the bonds.
 Furthermore, the investor is not eligible for TDS on the income.
 However, eligibility for TDS is active for the application money.

-The tax-free bonds are available on stock exchanges, and trading takes place using demat accounts.
-If the individual chooses to transfer the capital gained on the bonds, then he or she will have to pay tax for the same.
+Tax-free bonds are available on stock exchanges, and trading takes place using demat accounts.
+If the individual chooses to transfer the capital gain on the bonds, then he or she will have to pay tax for the same.
 Additionally, if the individual chooses to hold the tax-free bonds for less than a year, capital gains earned by selling the bonds are taxable according to the tax rate described by the investor.
 If the holding is greater than a year, the tax rate is at 10.3%.

 For instance, an individual who is paying 30.9 % as tax can choose the taxable investment with a yield of 8.68 %.
 The taxable investment yielding at this rate will fall to 6% post-tax of 30.9 %.

 The interest offered on the tax-free bond depends on the government securities and the prevailing condition at the time of the issuance.
 After setting the value, it remains the same for the entire tenure.
-The interest rate offered is dependent on two things – ratings of the issuer and whether the investor is high net worth.
+The interest rate offered is dependent on two things – ratings of the issuer and whether the investor is a high net worth.

-Interest rates for tax-free bonds with a rating of AAA will have 0.5 % lower when compared with that of G-sec rate and 0.8 % lower for other investors.
+Interest rates for tax-free bonds with a rating of AAA will have 0.5 % lower when compared with that of the G-sec rate and 0.8 % lower for other investors.
 For bonds with an AA+ rating, the interest rate will be 0.10 % higher than AAA issuers.
 For AA and AA-, the interest rate is 0.20 % higher than AAA issuers.